 If you peruse the most popular pickled garlic recipes on the internet, nearly every single one contains vinegar and/or sugar.
-Even more problematic, the instructions frequently suggest using white vinegar and refined sugar.
+Even more problematic, the instructions frequently suggest using white vinegar and refined white sugar.

 Both of these ingredients are almost always GMO frankenfoods at least in North America!
-The vinegar is derived from glyphosate laced GMO corn and the white sugar usually from Roundup Ready GMO sugarbeets.
-If you thought the white or brown sugar at the store was cane sugar, guess again.
+The vinegar is derived from glyphosate laced GMO corn and usually the white sugar from Roundup Ready GMO sugarbeets.
+If you thought the white or brown sugar at the store was pure cane sugar, guess again.
 Unless the packaging specifically says “cane sugar”, it’s all or partially derived from gut destroying GMO beets.

 Unfortunately, this isn’t the optimal way to go about it – certainly not if you wish to enhance the natural anti-viral, anti-fungal, and antibiotic power of garlic.